-Although details of the asylum claim should not be required at this stage, the decision as to which kind of procedure the application will be routed through, including whether the case will be decided in an accelerated procedure, is taken on the basis of the screening interview.
+The government published new guidance relating to this stage of the process in 2018.26 Although details of the asylum claim should not be required at this stage, the decision as to which kind of procedure the application will be routed through, including inadmissibility (on Safe Third Country grounds) and suitability for detention.

 There is no provision for legal assistance at the screening interview except for unaccompanied children.
 Applicants who have applied from within the UK may have had legal advice prior to screening, but those applying at a port will not have had that opportunity.
 The Screening Unit does not have direct access to appointments for legal representatives, but officers can use a public access part of the government website called 'Find a Legal Adviser' which enables a search for contact details of legal representatives listed by subject matter and by region.
-The officer can search in the area where the asylum seeker is going to be sent for initial accommodation (see Reception Conditions).
+The officer can search in the region where the asylum seeker is going to be sent for initial accommodation (see Reception Conditions).
 There is no obligation on screening offices to help in finding legal representation.